Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 .setBlockRange({from: 632400,})

-The chosen start block here corresponds to the relevant block to begin indexing on the demo EVM appchain, but you should change it to one relevant to your Tanssi appchain and indexer project.
+The chosen start block here corresponds to the relevant block to begin indexing on the demo EVM network, but you should change it to one relevant to your Tanssi-powered network and indexer project.

 Change the setFields